Fivell/policies/source/sections/09-configuration_management_policy.md

      are not applicable.
-5. If the feature or defect interacts with ePHI, or controls access to data potentially containing ePHI, the code changes must be reviewed by two members of Datica's Blue Team (software security team) before the feature is marked as complete.
+5. If the feature or defect interacts with ePHI, or controls access to data potentially containing ePHI, the code changes must be reviewed by two members of Versionista's Blue Team (software security team) before the feature is marked as complete.
-   - The Blue Team members will provide a security analysis of features to ensure they satisfy Datica's compliance and security commitments.
+   - The Blue Team members will provide a security analysis of features to ensure they satisfy Versionista's compliance and security commitments.
    - This review must include a security analysis for potential vulnerabilities such as those listed in the
      [OWASP Top 10](https://www.owasp.org/index.php/Top10) or the